jlwitthuhn/cycles-shader-editor/README.md

 * CyclesShaderEditor::GraphEditor is the main class used to represent a Node Graph Editor window.
 * Calling GraphEditor::create_window() will cause the window to appear.
 * Once a window exists, loop calling GraphEditor::run_window_loop_iteration() until it returns false.
-  * This method is responsible for handling user input and drawing
+  * This method is responsible for handling user input and drawing.
-  * It will return false once the window has been closed
+  * It will return false once the window has been closed.
 * If GraphEditor::output_updated is true, serialized_output will contain a serialized node graph string.
-  * When this string is copied from the window object, output_updated should be set to false.
+  * When this string is read from the window object, output_updated should be set to false.
 It will be set to true when the user saves again.

 ### Decoding the Graph String

-Now you can create a window and get a serialized graph from it, but you don't have any way to produce a Cycles ccl::ShaderGraph from that serialized form.
+Now you can create a window and get a serialized graph from it, but that string is not very useful on its own.

-To help with this, you will need to use the CyclesShaderEditor::CyclesNodeGraph class defined in "graph_decoder.h".
+To help with this, you can use the CyclesShaderEditor::CyclesNodeGraph class defined in `graph_decoder.h`.
 This class has a single constructor that takes a serialized graph string as an argument.
 Once the object construction is complete, the 'nodes' and 'connections' members will be populated with relevant information.

-### Construction a ccl::ShaderGraph
+### Constructing a ccl::ShaderGraph

 The file [extra/shader_graph_converter.cpp](extra/shader_graph_converter.cpp) contains some functions that can be used to create a ccl::ShaderGraph from a serialized graph string.
 These are not included in the main project to avoid requiring Cycles as a dependency for building the editor.